PowerDNS/pdns/docs/migration.rst

       file "/var/lib/powerdns/zones/example.net.zone";
     };

-Don't forget to enable :ref:`setting-master` in your pdns.conf and restart, or if this setting was already set, use ``pdns_control rediscover`` to load these zones as master zones.
+Don't forget to enable :ref:`setting-primary` in your pdns.conf and restart, or if this setting was already set, use ``pdns_control rediscover`` to load these zones as master zones.